Death of Imane Fadil: Accusations against Berlusconi

 Berlusconi’s initial trial (often called the Ruby trial) concluded with his conviction in 2013, but he was ultimately acquitted on appeal in 2015 when judges ruled he could not have known Ruby was underage.
 However, Fadil’s revelations helped spur additional legal proceedings.
 She became a witness in a follow-up investigation (nicknamed Ruby ter) in which prosecutors accused Berlusconi and his lawyers of bribing witnesses (the young women from the parties) to give false testimony or withhold information.
 Together with two other women who had testified, Fadil sought to join the witness tampering case as a civil party, arguing that Berlusconi’s alleged corruption of witnesses had harmed her life and career.
 Negotiations for a settlement of their claims were reportedly attempted in late 2018, but in January 2019 a Milan court rejected Fadil’s bid to be a civil party, effectively barring her from seeking damages in that trial.
 Despite this legal setback, Fadil remained a key witness in the ongoing Ruby ter proceedings, which were still underway at the time of her death.

 In an interview with il Fatto Quotidiano in 2018, she reported of sexual abuse of minors and spoke of a “strange, sinister presence” at Berlusconi's parties: “There is evil in it, I have seen it, there is Lucifer”.
 Before her death, Fadil had been writing a memoir about her experiences in the scandal; prosecutors obtained a copy of her unpublished manuscript as part of the inquiry.
 The memoir was titled I Met the Devil (Ho incontrato il diavolo) at the time of her death.
-The manuscript, which was obtained by Italian magistrates after her passing, was intended to provide a firsthand account of her experiences at Berlusconi’s parties.
-However, following her death, the manuscript was seized by authorities as part of the investigation into her passing, and it remains unpublished.
+The manuscript, which was obtained by Italian magistrates after her death, was intended to provide a firsthand account of her experiences at Berlusconi’s parties.
+However, following her death, the manuscript was seized by authorities as part of the investigation into her death, and it remains unpublished.